Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: An FPI Algorithm for Solving Problem

+(c) If the primal problem is bounded, the dual problem is feasible by strong duality, and its optimal solution satisfies the fixed point condition.
+Conversely, if a fixed point $\v \beta \in \mathcal F_1$ exists, it is feasible for \eqref{eq:dual2}, implying the boundedness of problem \eqref{eq:gdb} by weak duality. \end{proof}

-Proposition \ref{prop:dual_characterization} (a) and (b) provide an important characterization of the dual solution, which is instrumental in the subsequent algorithm development and theoretical analysis.
-Proposition \ref{prop:dual_characterization} (c) establishes a necessary and sufficient condition for the boundedness of problem \eqref{eq:gdb}, which serves as a feasibility criterion for the current iterate in Algorithm \ref{alg:dual_algorithm}.
-It is worth mentioning that the work in \cite{attiah2025uplink-downlink} has also studied the boundedness of problem \eqref{eq:gdb} and has used the word "admissibility" to refer to the case where problem \eqref{eq:gdb} is bounded.
-However, the work \cite{attiah2025uplink-downlink} does not explicitly specify how to check the admissibility.
-Here, Proposition \ref{prop:dual_characterization} (c) provides computable conditions to verify the boundedness of problem \eqref{eq:gdb}.
+Proposition \ref{prop:dual_characterization} (a) and (b) provide an important characterization of the dual solution, which is instrumental in the subsequent algorithmic development and theoretical analysis.
+Proposition \ref{prop:dual_characterization} (c) establishes a necessary and sufficient condition for the boundedness of problem \eqref{eq:gdb}, which serves as a feasibility criterion for the current iterate in Line 7 of Algorithm \ref{alg:dual_algorithm}.
+The work \cite{attiah2025uplink-downlink} also studied the boundedness of problem \eqref{eq:gdb}, referred to as ``admissibility'' therein, but does not specify how to verify it.
+Proposition \ref{prop:dual_characterization} (c) provides computable conditions for this purpose.